warwick-hpsc/MG-CFD-app-OP2/README.md

 ### Performance counters:

 Built into MG-CFD is functionality to collect performance counter data, at fine granularity of individual loops.
 Currently CPU only.
 Requires either PAPI or Likwid library to be installed and configured.
-Disabled as default - to enable, enable either 'PAPI' or 'LIKWID' flag in Makefile, then compile.
+- disabled as default - to enable, enable either 'PAPI' or 'LIKWID' flag in Makefile, then compile.
-This in turn enables a command-line parameter: -p <filepath> .
+- this in turn enables a command-line parameter: -p <filepath> .
 This file should contain the list of events to measure.
-Counts will be written to PAPI.csv or Likwid.csv
+- counts will be written to PAPI.csv or Likwid.csv

 ### Generating batch submission scripts: